If an amusement park injury has set you back, we'll help you move forward

 Are amusement parks safe?

-The recent incident at Alton Towers, which left a number of young people severely injured as a result of a carriage collision, highlights just how serious a risk theme parks present.
+A rollercoaster crash at Alton Towers in 2016 made national news.
+The incident left four young people severely injured as a result of a carriage collision, highlighting just how serious a risk theme parks present.
 It also highlights the importance of health and safety in such environments.

 Although many of the accidents that occur in amusement parks are not as dramatic, they can still cause injury.